 Step 1.
 Install and open AOMEI Backupper Standard.
 Select File Backup in Backup tab.
 Optionally, you can choose System Backup to back up Windows OS, or choose Disk Backup to back up the entire hard drive.

 Step 2.
 Click Add File or Add Folder to add the files from the partition we need to reformat.

 Step 3.
 We can select another location as the destination path here, and then click Start Backup.

-	Backup Options: encrypt, compress or split backup images by clicking this option.
+- Backup Options: encrypt, compress or split backup images by clicking this option.
 If you want to encrypt backups, you need to upgrade to AOMEI Backupper Professional.

 To sum up, AOMEI Backupper can help backup files before reformatting.
 It saves times when it avoids some potential backup risk, like backup files fails.
 AOMEI Backupper could be helpful when we try to clone disk to another hard drive, create bootable rescue media in particular when our computer fails to boot.
-In short, it is handy and all-around backup software and it is worth to try.
+In short, it is handy and all-around backup software and it is worth trying.

 If you want to protect unlimited computers within your company, you can pick AOMEI Backupper Technician.
 With the inbuilt AOMEI Image Deploy tool, you are also allowed to deploy/restore system image file on server-side computer to multiple client-side computers over network.